zhiyuli/github-pages-demo/docs/tutorial/autodocs.rst

         Returns:
             folium.Map showing UIUC

+   Create a basic function in the file and document it.
+If you can't think of anything, go super simple like ``add_two(number: int)`` which takes a number and returns the number plus two.

 #. **Creating Autodocs with Autodoc and Napoleon**

    Now that we have our docstrings, we need to figure out how to generate documentation from it.
 Create a new page ("reference.rst") in the ``docs/`` and copy/paste the following into it::